 Our goal is to ensure all our students learn to be their best within a setting that encourages a high level of engagement, understanding, collaboration and reflection.

-We are also pleased to announce the appointment of Ms Karen McArdle as the new Head of the Junior School at St Catherine’s School commencing in January 2019.
+In January 2019, we welcomed the appointment of Ms Karen McArdle as the new Head of the Junior School.
 With extensive experience in primary years schooling, including 18 years’ experience as a Head of Junior School, Ms McArdle brings to the role considerable expertise in school leadership, curriculum development and leading exemplary practice in teaching and learning.

 The St Catherine’s expansive curriculum is based on Best Practice teaching and is carefully planned with our students’ knowledge, needs, interests and varying abilities in mind.
 It is underpinned by the Victorian Essential Learning Standards (VELS) and is both rigorous and sequential.

 Key curriculum areas for our students include: